FREE Labor Law Penalties by Company Size Chart

 For more information, please contact the Oregon Bureau of Labor and Industries.

 Pennsylvania generally does not require private employers to provide employees who are not minors with meal or rest breaks.
-However, minors who are 17 years of age or younger generally must be given a meal break of at least 30 minutes if they work for more than 5 continuous hours.
-For more information, please contact the Pennsylvania Department of Labor and Industry.
+However, minors who are 17 years of age or younger generally must be given a meal break of at least 30 minutes if they work for more than five continuous hours.

 Meal & Rest Breaks in Rhode Island (RI)